The Bell Curve and the Likelihood of Events

 From a probabilistic point of view, standard deviations also measure how rare or likely an observation is.
 In our IQ example, the mean score is 100, and each standard deviation represents 15 points.
 Most people fall close to the average, while scores above 130 or below 70 are uncommon.
 The same pattern shows up in business data.
 For example, in sales performance, most representatives cluster near the average quota attainment.
 A sales representative three standard deviations above the mean is not just slightly better, but a clear outlier.

 Moving one standard deviation from the mean (85–115) includes about 68% of the population.
-Two deviations (70–130) cover roughly 96%.
-Three deviations (55–145) include about 99.7%, meaning almost all possible results fall within this range.
+Two standard deviations (70–130) cover approximately 95.4%.
+Three standard deviations (55–145) include about 99.7%, meaning almost all observations fall within this range.

-The farther you move from the mean, the fewer observations exist.
+The farther from the mean, the fewer observations exist.
 For example, an IQ of 160 is 60 points above the mean.
 Dividing by 15 points per standard deviation shows this result is four standard deviations away, a highly unusual outcome.

 Bell Curve Percentages

-One standard deviation from the mean (85–115) includes about 68.2% of the population.
+• One standard deviation from the mean (85–115) includes about 68.2% of the population.
 Most people fall within this range.

-The second standard deviation (70–130) adds another 27.2%, bringing the total to about 95.4% of the population.
+• The second standard deviation (70–130) adds another 27.2%, bringing the total to about 95.4% of the population.

 Applications